rromang/earthquakes_api/README.md

 # API for Earthquake Information

 ## Main idea:
 > While working for one of the final projects for the Data Analytics Bootcamp last year, my teammates and I  encountered that some of the datasets available were not as large as we would've like.
 We chose our project to be related to earthquakes.
 The main reason: the USGS has readily available data from their website.
 However, when wanting to download data, it is basically limited to about 2 months worth of data, if wanting to include events with very low magnitude.
-I decided to test how to create and deply an API that was updated regularly with the monthly data from USGS.
+I decided to test how to create and deply an API that was updated somewhat regularly with the monthly data from USGS.

 ### Objectives: